STAND. COM. REP. NO. 1589

 State of Hawaii

-"A BILL FOR AN ACT RELATING TO WATER CONSERVATION,"
+"A BILL FOR AN ACT RELATING TO VISITOR IMPACT FEES,"

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Ways and Means that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 636, H.D.
-1, S.D.
-1, and recommends that it pass Third Reading.
+As affirmed by the record of votes of the members of your Committee on Water & Land that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 304, S.D.
+2, H.D.
+1, as amended herein, and recommends that it be referred to your Committee on Finance in the form attached hereto as S.B.
+No. 304, S.D.
+2, H.D.
+2.